DarrianTalamantes/DEIMoS-Snakemake/README.md

 code to create a DAG:
 snakemake -s auto_qc.smk --dag | dot -Tsvg > dag.svg

-Code to run program
+Code to run program (2 cores so you dont load too much into memory at once) snakemake -s auto_qc.smk --cores 2

+Directory breakdown:
-snakemake -s auto_qc.smk --cores 6
+auto_qc.smk
+input
+--- qc (where qc files go)
+---samples (where sample files go) output
+--- qc (where all qc outputs go)
+--- samples (where you can find final outputs and intermediates)

 Explination on how the program works: